-We currently have registered trademarks for EVOKE PHARMA and GIMOTI in the United States.
+We currently have a registered trademark for EVOKE PHARMA and a trademarked product name for GIMOTI in the United States.

 Confidential Information and Inventions Assignment Agreements

 We require our employees and consultants to execute confidentiality agreements upon the commencement of employment, consulting or collaborative relationships with us.
 These agreements provide that all confidential information developed or made known during the course of the relationship with us be kept confidential and not disclosed to third parties except in specific circumstances.